Your Children Can Easily Learn To Earn, Save & Invest Their Money. Learn The 7 Steps, My Wife & I Use With Our Children To Teach Them Life Lessons.

 Children will have no concept of the value of money unless it is exchanged for something.

 What can children exchange for money, well, good behavior and hard labor?
 What?
 Hard labor you say.
-No, I am not talking about sending them to work in the mines, I simply mean the work no matter how simple the task might seem hard to them at first… but stick with it.
+No, I am not talking about sending them to work in the mines, I simply mean hard work no matter how simple the task might seem hard to them at first… but stick with it.

 2. The Earning Money Principle